- Uploading to Google Drive is limited to 750 Gigabytes/day. There's also a rate limit of 2 files/second

 - When this account request is approved, you will get an email from email@example.com with instructions on how to activate your account.
 It's quite likely this email will end up in your Spam, Junk Mail, or Clutter folders.
-Follow the instructions in that email to activate your Google account.
+Follow the instructions in that email to activate your Google account, which must be done within 48 hours.
 Note that passwords to your Google account are NOT synchronized with your eID.

 - Login to the FIONA (Flash I/O Network Appliance) node.

 - While logged into Beocat, you can 'ssh fiona'

 - Alternatively, you can also ssh using your favorite ssh client (the same one you use to get to Beocat) to fiona.beocat.ksu.edu